 After any stain removal treatment, check the stained areas before placing clothes in a hot dryer.
 The high heat can set the stains making them very difficult to remove.

-How To Remove Juice Stains From Dry Clean Only Clothes
+How to Remove Juice Stains from Dry Clean Only Clothes

-After blotting up as much of the juice spill as possible, if the garment is dry clean only take it to a professional cleaner as soon as possible.
+After blotting up as much of the juice spill as possible, if the garment is labeled as dry clean only take it to a professional cleaner as soon as possible.
 Point out and identify the stain to your professional cleaner so they can use the proper stain removing chemicals.

 If you decide to use home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

-How To Remove Juice Stains From Carpet
+How to Remove Juice Stains from Carpet and Upholstery

 Mix a solution of two teaspoons of dish washing detergent in two cups of warm water.
 Dip a clean white cloth, sponge or soft bristle brush in the solution.
 Working from the outside edge of the stain toward the center to keep it from spreading, work the cleaning solution into the stain.